Alteheit/entipy/README.md

 **Q: Can I mix different types of References in one Resolver?**

 **A:** EntiPy is not built to handle heterogeneous References in one Resolver.
 Please use only one schema within one Resolver as much as possible.

+**Q: My resolution is going really slowly.
+What can I do to improve it?**

+**A:** A cheap way to increase performance is to use MergeResolver if possible.
+This should work on all types of data.
+However, the most drastic performance gains by far come from blocking.

+In my initial tests on product name data:

+- SerialResolver with no blocking: 8 minutes
+- MergeResolver with no blocking and no parallelization: 1 minute
+- MergeResolver with blocking on the first character: 4 seconds (!)

 ## Roadmap